Sequential Non-Bayesian Persuasion: Introduction

-There are various intuitive reasons why sequential persuasion outperforms static persuasion in environments such as the above.
-First, suppose that a certain action $a$ yields a high payoff to the sender (either in a particular state or in all states), but for the receiver to choose this action they need to hold a relatively extreme belief.
-With only one signal receiver's posterior cannot be too far from the prior due to the bias, so $a$ will not be chosen, but by repeating the information multiple times receiver's belief can drift further away to a point where $a$ is selected.
-Second, even if a belief that induces $a$ can be achieved with a single signal, the sender may be able to increase the probability that $a$ is chosen by providing additional information when the initial signal realization induces other actions.\footnote{To illustrate, consider the famous prosecutor example from \citet{kamenica2009bayesian}.
-Even if the first realized signal indicates that the defendant is innocent, the belief of the judge remains interior, and the prosecutor can induce conviction with positive probability by providing additional information.} Third, with a single experiment the distribution over receiver's biased posteriors is Bayes plausible, but with multiple rounds this is no longer the case due to the disagreement that forms between the sender and receiver.
-This implies that new action distributions may be achieved which are preferable to the sender.
-Propositions \ref{prop-common-pref}-\ref{prop-transparent-2-actions} exemplify these forces in economic-relevant setups.
+To gain intuition for why sequential persuasion can outperform static persuasion, suppose that the receiver is a conservative Bayesian.
+There may be an action $a$ that yields a high payoff to the sender (either in a particular state or in all states), but for the receiver to choose this action they need to hold a relatively extreme belief.
+With only one signal, receiver's posterior cannot be too far from the prior due to the bias, so $a$ will not be chosen, but by repeating the information multiple times receiver's belief can drift further away to a point where $a$ is selected.
+Second, even if a belief that induces $a$ can be achieved with a single signal, the sender may be able to increase the probability that $a$ is chosen by providing additional information when the initial signal realization induces other actions.\footnote{To illustrate, in the `Prosecutor-Judge' example, even if the first realized signal indicates that the defendant is innocent, the belief of the judge remains interior, and the prosecutor can induce conviction with positive probability by providing additional information.} Third, with a single experiment the distribution over receiver's biased posteriors is Bayes plausible, but with multiple rounds this is no longer the case due to the disagreement that forms between the sender and receiver after the first signal.
+This implies that new action distributions that are preferable to the sender may be achieved.
+Propositions \ref{prop-transparent-2-actions}-\ref{prop-CS} exemplify these forces in economically relevant environments.